AmberIsFrozen/sticker-lab/assets/img/src/README.md

 # Sticker source
 The original SVG of newer stickers drawn with Inkscape is saved here.
+These files are stored in inkscape's SVG format.